 What is coronavirus (COVID-19)?

-COVID-19, known informally as the coronavirus, is an outbreak of respiratory disease caused by a new virus that was first detected in China in 2019.
+COVID-19, known informally as the coronavirus, is an outbreak of respiratory disease caused by a new virus.
 COVID-19 causes a respiratory illness with fever, cough and difficulty breathing.
 If you are concerned about coronavirus exposure, contact your healthcare provider.
 If you do not have a healthcare provider, please contact the Lake County Health Department at 847.377.8000 to make an appointment to be seen at a Lake County Health Department clinic.

 Symptoms & Reporting in Lake County

 The Lake County Health Department is closely monitoring this developing situation, and is providing updates on COVID-19 via the LCHD website

 Follow the Three W’s: Wear a mask, Wash you hands, Watch your distance.

 You may also contact the Illinois COVID-19 hotline with any questions you might have, either by phone at 1(800) 889-3931 or by email at email@example.com.

 The Illinois Commerce Economic Opportunity (DECO) has resources for businesses, workers and residents COVID-19 resources and programs

 The Small Business Administration (SBA) is providing disaster assistance loans for disruption that may be caused by the coronavirus.
 The following links bulleted below provide important information on how to apply for an SBA loan.
 Details of the program are available in a press release.